A Conservative Case for a Carbon Tax

 A carbon tax could get people working.
 Tired of lazy hippies and welfare moochers?
 Well, there is a reason for them: taxes on labor are too high.
 I recently did a study on how to make the income tax simple.
 In the course of that study I determined that the marginal tax rate on the working class quickly gets up to 30% — more when you factor in lost welfare benefits and insurance subsidies.
 When a worker works to buy the labor of another worker, the resulting end-to-end marginal tax hit is an astounding 51%!

 A carbon tax would hurt our enemies.
 Today, radicalized Islam gets its funding from oil.
-When they U.S. buys oil, U.S. funds go to radical mosques around the world.
+When the U.S. buys oil, U.S. funds go to radical mosques around the world.
 Most of the 9/11 attackers were Saudi Arabian, yet we still call Saudi Arabia an ally, because we are so dependent on their oil.
-It is long past time to stop buying Arabian oil and billions of military dollars keeping the oil lanes open.
+It is long past time to stop buying Arabian oil and spending billions of military dollars keeping the oil lanes open.

 A carbon tax is incredibly simple and easy to collect.
 Oil goes to refineries.
 Coal goes into power plants and steel mills.
 Natural gas goes into pipelines.
 These are huge ugly installations, impossible to hide.
 The number of collection points is several orders of magnitude less than for income, payroll, or sales taxes.